To earn a JD degree, a student must:

 More information on these four requirements is below.

-A student must satisfy the LAWR III requirement by passing a designated LAWR III course.
-The LAWR III courses continue improving students’ skills in legal analysis, writing and research.
+A student must satisfy the LAWR III requirement by passing a designated LAWR III course section.
+The LAWR III courses continue improving students’ skills in legal analysis, writing, and research.

-Individual LAWR III courses have specific and individually tailored course-specific objectives.
+LAWR III course sections have specific and individually tailored course-specific objectives.
 Despite this variety, however, the courses in the LAWR III curriculum as a whole are carefully constructed to achieve common overall goals and outcomes.
-Within the various courses comprising the LAWR III curriculum, all LAWR III courses have the following common course goals and associated learning objectives:
+Within the various course sections comprising the LAWR III curriculum, all LAWR III courses have the following common course goals and associated learning objectives:

 Goal 1: Students will develop effective research, analysis, and communication skills to solve legal problems.